-But you would not believe the storm of criticism we took from everybody we knew when we told them about our planned motorbike tour from Phuket to Pattaya!
+But you would not believe the criticism we took from everybody we knew when we told them about our planned motorbike tour from Phuket to Pattaya!

 They said we were crazy amid a midlife crisis; we had some youthful fantasy about what it was like to do this, and we had no contact with reality.

-All of our friends said we couldn’t go on a small scooter all that way.
-But we were determined to fly in the face of all that… we would do it anyway no matter what anybody said!
+All our friends said we couldn’t go on a small scooter all that way.
+But we were determined to fly in the face of all that… we would do it anyway, no matter what anybody said!

 When all was ready, we set out for a 3-day car trip on Thailand's hectic and sometimes dangerous roads.
 Luckily we didn't bite the asphalt.
 We arrived at Patong Beach on Phuket island, where we met up with my family and stayed for two nights of food, fun, and seaside life…Thai-style!